andrewrindge/andrewrindge/README.md

 - 👋 Hi I’m Andrew, a third year undergraduate studying computer science at the University of Washington.
-- 🖥 I'm experienced with Java, C/C++, JavaScript, SQL, HTML/CSS and a tiny bit of Python.
+- 🖥 I'm experienced with Java, C/C++, JavaScript, HTML/CSS and some Python.
 - 👀 I’m interested in all things software, but particularly technological developments and tools related to sustainability.
 - 🌱 I’m currently studying systems programming and database management at UW.
 - 📫 Feel free to reach out to arindge@uw.edu.